All Episodes

 They're not staying on the street.

-So it's really disturbing.
+So it was really disturbing.

-It's a big issue on top of mind of our voters here, and it should be, because uh it's causing major problems in our we see what happens when you send illegal immigrants to sanctuary areas, the sanctuary island of Matha's Vineyard, they they got rid of them within 24 hours.
+It's a big issue on top of mind of our voters here, and it should be because it's causing major problems in our city.

-And this is what Texas and Arizona is dealing with uh at a volume a thousand times bigger and larger, and I think it's huge for the people of Arizona.
+And this is what Texas and Arizona is dealing with at a volume a thousand times bigger and larger.

-Uh anyway, Carrie Lake, we're supporting your candidacy.
+Anyway, Carrie Lake, we're supporting your candidacy.

-Look forward to you winning, and look forward to Blake Masters winning the Senate out there.
+Look forward to you winning and look forward to Blake Masters winning the Senate out there.

-Uh if you're in Arizona, pay attention.
+If you're in Arizona, pay attention.

 This could be a close race, especially in the Senate.

-And uh it's a definitely a winnable race.
+And it's definitely a winnable race.

 Carrie Lake, thanks for being with us.